-Our sample size for analyses including months since last live birth (n = 107) was significantly limited by the fact that this subsample excluded all postmenopausal women, and excluded women sampled prior to this question being added in the 2007-2008 cycle.
-Because of this limited sample size, these results should be interpreted as exploratory only.
-On average, women with valid responses to this question gave birth 10.7 months ago (SE = 0.63).
+Our sample size for analyses including months since last live birth (n = 107) was significantly limited by the fact that this subsample excluded all post-menopausal women, and excluded women sampled prior to this question being added in the 2007-2008 cycle.
+On average, women with valid responses to this question gave birth 10.7 months ago (SE = 0.63), but these results should be interpreted cautiously given the small sample size.
 After correcting for multiple comparisons, the main effects of months since last live birth and parity was not significant in any model, nor were any of the interaction terms between months since last live birth and parity (Table 2).

-Postmenopausal women
+Post-menopausal women

-Primary models in postmenopausal women revealed a significant linear effect of live births on biological aging indexed by LM, HD, and AL; the linear effect of live births on KDM was not significant after correction for multiple comparisons (n = 2,252; Table 3).
+Primary models in post-menopausal women revealed a significant linear effect of live births on biological aging indexed by LM, HD, and AL; the linear effect of live births on KDM was not significant after correction for multiple comparisons (n = 2,252; Table 3).
 After correcting for multiple comparisons, the quadratic effect of parity on biological aging was significant for all measures but KDM.
 Sample sizes for our sensitivity analyses controlling for chronological age only were slightly larger (n = 2,498).
 Similar trends were observed in the first set of sensitivity analyses, wherein the linear effect of live births was significantly associated with LM, HD, and AL. Moreover, the quadratic effect was significant for all four measures, giving rise to the anticipated U-shape for the overall relationship between parity and biological aging (shown in grey on Figure 4).
-Of the 2,252 postmenopausal women in our primary analyses, data on years since last birth were available for 1,970.
+Of the 2,252 post-menopausal women in our primary analyses, data on years since last birth were available for 1,970.
 The average years since last birth was 36.09 (SE = 0.25).
 After correcting for multiple comparisons, the main effect of years since last live birth was not significant in any model, nor were any of the interaction terms between years since last live birth and parity (Table 3).

 4. Discussion